Healthy and happy partnerships are not about finding a "perfect partner".

 (S)he avoids conflicts

-Many people delay resolving conflicts until they their pent-up
+Many people delay resolving conflicts until their pent-up

 emotions seem to explode over apparently trivial details.
 If you continually use